Inuit woman wearing fur parks. Nome?, Alaska. 1903-1915.

-When yin became conscious of yang the personality prospered.
-In myths from all over the world the marriage of yin and yang is a royal marriage which integrates and fertilizes the whole kingdom (the whole personality).
+When yin and yang were conscious everyone prospered.
+In myths from all over the world the marriage of yin and yang is a royal marriage which integrates and fertilizes the whole kingdom, that is, the whole personality.

 Walk in the garden.

 Nefertiti and Akhenaten?
 Relief, Armana style.
 New Kingdom, 18th dynasty, c.
 1335 BC.